opattison/olivermakes/readme.md

 ## License

 All writing and photography on the site is my original work and is licensed under [Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC)](http://creativecommons.org/licenses/by-nc/4.0/).
 All design and code is under conventional copyright (as opposed to CC-style “copyleft” copyright), but is available for fair use [on GitHub](https://github.com/opattison/olivermakes).
-If you are looking at the repository, almost everything in the `_static` and `_posts` folders is CC BY-NC and the most of the rest of it is under copyright, where applicable.
+If you are looking at the repository, almost everything in the `_pages`, `_posts`, `icons`, and `images` folders is CC BY-NC and the most of the rest of it is under copyright, where applicable.

 [Read more](https://olivermak.es/license/) on attribution and copyright for the site.
 If you have any questions about licensing or use of content from the site, please [contact me by email](oliverpattison@gmail.com).